 The Glasgow School of Art here seems to be a prime source of current culture and geekery as well.
 We saw posters for Glasgow Comic Con (which unfortunately was the following weekend), twice stumbled on an anime cosplay meetup in Kelvingrove Park, and saw countless ridiculously talented street musicians all around the train station.

 After a dinner at a rather mediocre sushi conveyer-belt restaurant, we went on to Gin 71— a self-described gin-palace right up the street from Edinburgh Central Station.
 The description was accurate.
 The intricate Art Nouveau-style tile pattern lined the floors, walls, and even ceilings.
 The 71 in Gin 71 signifies the number of gins present at this swanky bar.
-The tile presented one problem, however, and that was the piercing, high-pitched squawks from the overly boozed-up hen’s party next us were only amplified and radiated by the lovely porcelain surfaces.
+The tile presented one problem, however, the lovely porcelain surfaces amplified and radiated the piercing, high-pitched squawks from the overly boozed-up hen’s party next us.

 My International Flight was a little more of a disappointment.
 The instructions were to add syrup to taste as well as soda water from a spigot and ice.
 As cool as this looked, it was better in theory than it was in practice.
 Let’s get this straight — I am not a mixologist.
 When I make tasty drinks, it’s through accident or constant trial and error.
 The trouble with the mix-on-your-own concept is that you can mess up your entire drink by not getting the right balance.
 The first gin on the flight was Origin Arezzo — a nice gin with heavy juniper notes that paired very well with Gin 71’s orange-cardamom syrup and lime garnish.
 The second was Death’s Door gin, paired with a raspberry-peach syrup and cilantro garnish to bring out the fennel notes in the gin.
 It tasted nice–until I ruined it with too much soda water.
 My favorite of the three was the Colombian Orthodoxy mixed with rhubarb-apple syrup and garnished with a slice of fresh ginger.
 The combination was bright and smooth with the right amount of bite.